Finding What You Need in PDFs¶

 , .lowest()

-raise errors if the collection spans multiple pages.
+, etc. will complain if your collection spans multiple pages.

-# Find text elements with a specific font variant prefix (if any exist)
+# Find text with specific font variants (if they exist)

 page.find_all('text[font-variant=AAAAAB]')